HIPAA Fax Guide: Why Healthcare Still Relies on Fax in 2026

 Common HIPAA Fax Mistakes (and How to Avoid Them)

 Wrong fax number.
-This is the single most common HIPAA fax breach.
+This is the single most common privacy breach.
 One transposed digit sends a patient's lab results to a random business.
 Always verify the number before hitting send.
 If you're faxing to a number for the first time, call ahead to confirm it's correct.

 Fax machine in a public area.
 If the receiving fax machine sits in a hallway or break room where anyone can grab pages, that's a physical security gap.
 This is the recipient's responsibility, but senders should be aware of it.